 The girl with longer hair, who is wearing a patterned dress, is cracking some eggs and adding them to flour.
 The other girl, who has got shorter and curly hair and is wearing a white T-shirt and jeans, is helping her by reading the recipe from the tablet.
 They seem to be having a lot of fun doing this activity together because they are smiling.
 I think that they may be preparing a birthday cake for someone in their family.
 They seem to be recreating the recipe they are following.
 I think that the cake must be quite easy to make, as they don’t have that many ingredients on the table.
 Except for flour and a few eggs, they also have a jar of sugar on the table.

-- Background: In case there is some time left, focus on the background.
-If possible, talk about the weather and seasons.
-Just because it is a picture, it doesn’t mean that you can’t get into speaking about sounds that they may be experiencing.
+- Background: If there’s still some time, it’s a good idea to chat about the background.
+If you can, mention the weather and the seasons.
+Just because it’s a picture doesn’t mean you can’t get into the sounds they might be hearing.

 As I mentioned before, they are in the kitchen.
 The kitchen is quite big and light.
 I can see some cupboards, a cooker, and of course an oven behind them.
 Everything seems to be very well organised, so they will probably have to clean the kitchen well once they finish.
 The place appears to be very calm, so I don’t think that it is very noisy.
 Maybe they are listening to some music while making the cake.

-I think that following the topics in the circle is beneficial for students as it helps them structure their answers and concentrate on the grammar and vocabulary part of the assessment.
-It also helps with understanding that they can talk about anything that they can see in the picture while giving possible reasons for each answer.
-My biggest issue is with getting the feeling of one minute.
-This can be achieved through regular training exercises, but remind them that as long as they talk until being stopped by the interlocutor, they should be fine.
+Following the topics in the circle is really helpful for students.
+It helps them organize their answers and focus on grammar and vocabulary during the assessment.
+Plus, it shows them that they can chat about anything in the picture and provide reasons for their answers.
+My main struggle is getting the hang of speaking for a full minute.
+Regular practice can help with that, but just remind them that as long as they keep talking until the person asking questions stops them, they should be good.

-I like to supplement any speaking activities by showing the actual speaking exam.
-I chose this picture, as it is being described in a video recorded at an actual B1 Preliminary for Schools Speaking Test.
-You may want to show this video before to further understand each part of the speaking exam and get students used to the exam setting.
-You can also ask them to watch the video and write down any mistakes they heard.
-During feedback, you can elicit different ways of improving these answers.
+I like to spice up speaking activities by showing the actual speaking exam.
+I picked this picture because it’s being described in a video from a real B1 Preliminary for Schools Speaking Test.
+It might be a good idea to show the video first so everyone can get a feel for the exam and the setting.
+You could also have them watch it and jot down any mistakes they catch.
+When you give feedback, you can get them to brainstorm different ways to improve those answers.